-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 2.05% per year.
-Prices in 2017 are 2599.7% higher than prices in 1855.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.05% per year.
+Prices in 2018 are 2646.1% higher than prices in 1855.

 In other words, $30 in the year 1855 is equivalent in purchasing power to $823.82 in 2018, a difference of $793.82 over 163 years.